With a few exceptions, any U.S. citizen, at least 18 years old, who has lived in Minnesota for 20 days is eligible to vote.

 - Acceptable bills (delivered by mail or electronically):

 - Any of the following utility bills due within 30 days of today's primary: phone (landline, cell, VOIP, etc.); TV (cable, satellite, etc.); Internet services; electric, gas, water, sewer or solid waste.

 - Rent statement that itemizes utilities and is dated within 30 days of the primary.

 - A current student fee statement that contains the student's valid address in the precinct.

-This year, for the first time, anyone who wants to vote absentee can do so regardless of whether they can show up at the polls on Election Day.
+This year anyone who wants to vote absentee can do so regardless of whether they can show up at the polls on Election Day.
 Previously, voters would have to offer an excuse for why they needed to vote absentee.
 The absentee ballot period opened on Sept.
 19 and will close Nov.
 3.